codebytunde/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 1. Creating a script that create an alias
 2. Creating a script that print "hello User"
 3. Adding /action to the PATH
+4. Creating a script that counts the number of directories in the PATH.